 Pregnancy.
 It’s not known whether it’s safe to take Vraylar while pregnant.
 Talk with your doctor about treatment options for your condition if you’re pregnant or planning to become pregnant.

 If you do choose to use Vraylar while pregnant, keep in mind that there’s a pregnancy registry available.
 The registry gathers health information about how drugs such as Vraylar can affect pregnancy.
 This information may help others decide if Vraylar treatment is right for them.
 If you’re interested in joining the pregnancy registry, talk with your doctor or visit the pregnancy registry site.

 Breastfeeding.
-It’s not known whether Vraylar is present in human breast milk.
+It’s not known whether Vraylar passes into breast milk.
 Talk with your doctor about the feeding options available for you and your child while taking Vraylar.
 Your doctor may also suggest trying a different medication.

 Side effects from Vraylar aren’t common.
 And, when they do occur, they’re usually mild.
 Most mild side effects of the drug go away with time and don’t require medical attention.

 But you should talk with your doctor if you experience symptoms of serious side effects.
 They could require medical attention.
 These serious side effects include:

 - allergic reaction